rocket-pool/docs.rocketpool.net/docs/overview/glossary.md

 - It's required to launch a minipool and thus access commission
 - The [majority](https://rpips.rocketpool.net/RPIPs/RPIP-25) of RPL inflation is given as rewards to Node Operators
-- It provides its own yield as RPL rewards
 - It provides voting power for governance

 For the protocol: